KnapsackPro/knapsack_pro-ruby/README.md

 ## FAQ

+__NEW:__ Up to date [FAQ for knapsack_pro gem can be found here](https://knapsackpro.com/faq/knapsack_pro_client/knapsack_pro_ruby).

+__OLD:__ This README also contains FAQ questions but we keep adding new info only to our new FAQ page mentioned above.

-You can see list of questions for common problems and tips in below [Table of Contents](#table-of-contents).
+We keep this old FAQ in README to not break old links spread across the web.
+You can see old FAQ list of questions for common problems and tips in below [Table of Contents](#table-of-contents).
 Scroll 1 page down and you will see the FAQ in the table of contents.

 # Requirements